Fort Chaffee crisis: Refugees enter Fort Chaffee

 President Jimmy Carter had recently accepted Cuban refugees from the Mariel boatlift to enter the United States.
 The Fort Chaffee Maneuver Training Center had previously been used as a detention center for Vietnamese refugees and Carter negotiated with Arkansas governor Bill Clinton for the use of the center to process Cuban refugees.
-At first Clinton feared the plan instead requesting they be processed on an aircraft carrier.
-He would also argue "We still have a base at Guantanamo, don’t we?
+At first Clinton feared the plan, and instead requested that they be processed on an aircraft carrier.
+He would also argue "We still have a base at Guantanamo, don't we?
 And there must be a gate in the fence that divides it from Cuba.
 Take them to Guantanamo, open the door, and march them back into Cuba."
 President Carter would still order the use of the base and Cuban refugees began to be transported to the center.

 In May 1980 around 19,000 Cuban refugees from the Mariel boatlift were airlifted to the Fort Chaffee Maneuver Training Center for immigration processing.
 The first 128 Cubans brought to the base by plane were met by a trespassing klansman on the tarmac who warned officials to not let them in, claiming they were criminals.
 By May 20 around 20,000 Cubans were being held at the base.